-The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter was \$26,128,520.
+The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed fiscal year was \$16,230,310.
 For purposes of the above statement only, all directors, executive officers and 10% shareholders are assumed to be affiliates.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-The number of shares outstanding of the registrant's Common Stock, par value \$0.01 per share (the "Common Stock"), as of September 25, 2015, was 329,935,670.
+The number of shares outstanding of the registrant's Common Stock, par value \$0.01 per share (the "Common Stock"), as of September 28, 2016, was 460,995,711.